JoranBergfeld/sample-ai-powered-store/README.md

 This application requires an Azure OpenAI service to power the AI agent.
 You'll need to:

 1. Create an Azure OpenAI resource in the Azure portal
-2. Deploy a model (GPT-4 or GPT-3.5-Turbo recommended) to your Azure OpenAI resource
+2. Deploy a GPT-4 Vision model to your Azure OpenAI resource
 3. Configure the application with your Azure OpenAI credentials in `appsettings.Development.json`:

 ```json